Make a fool of yourself to reduce stage fright and be a more engaging speaker

-At the New Media Atlanta conference this year, Chris Brogan was the last keynote of the day.
-He’d watched all day as the backchannel drowned in snark:
+One of the defining qualities of a good public speaker is the willingness to make a fool of yourself.
+At the New Media Atlanta conference in 2009, Chris Brogan was the last keynote of the day.
+He’d watched all day as the backchannel drowned in snark.
+He could have chosen to play safe.
+Instead he started his keynote presentation with a rap song.

 Chris Brogan was willing to take the risk that he might make a fool of himself.
-And that’s part of the reason why he’s one of the most engaging conference speakers today.
+And that’s part of the reason why he’s a good public speaker.

 Abraham Lincoln said: